Before you start to look for a property to rent in Sleaford there are several important factors that you need to consider;

 - Other restrictions may apply & all guarantors must be fully referenced by us to qualify

 All of our property adverts will specify whether or not the property will accept pets (bottom of the description).
-Usually if the property does accept pets we will ask you to have the carpets professionally cleaned and pet sanitized at the end of your tenancy.
-Any pet damage will also be taken from your deposit and you will be asked to pay an additional pet fee of £150 and sign a disclaimer.
+Usually if the property does accept pets we will ask you to leave the carpets cleaned to profession standard (how ever you choose to do this) at the end of your tenancy.
+Any pet damage will also be taken from your deposit and you will be asked to pay an additional rent of £15 per month in rent and sign a Pet Disclaimer.

 We always advise that you call us directly to discuss your own situation and circumstances as they may differ from the above.
 If you do have any further questions then please do not hesitate to contact us on 01529 415997.